Sidharthareddy99/NoCaptcha_MLops/README.md

    ```

 2. **Set up environment variables**:
-   - Create a `.env` file in the root directory and add the following variables:
+   - Create a `.env` file in the root directory and spill some secrets (safely, of course):
      ```env
      DAGSHUB_USER=your_dagshub_username
      DAGSHUB_TOKEN=your_dagshub_token